Cornish College of the Arts: History

+In December 2024, Cornish announced that it intended to merge with Seattle University and become the latter's flagship arts program when an agreement is finalized by May 2025.
+Under the proposal, the two colleges would maintain their separate campuses in the city; Cornish would retain its 379,564 sqft of space for 500 students—a decline of 38 percent from peak enrollment in 2003.
+The merger became official on June 2, 2025.

 Campus

-Cornish College of the Arts operates a three-part campus in the Capitol Hill, Denny Triangle, and Seattle Center areas of Seattle, Washington.
+Cornish College of the Arts operates a three-part campus in the South Lake Union, Seattle Center, and First Hill areas of Seattle, Washington.
+While Cornish was founded on Capitol Hill, it no longer owns or operates any buildings in the neighborhood.

+Historic Capitol Hill Campus

 Cornish's historic campus is composed of its original 1921 building on Capitol Hill and its grounds.
 The building, now known as Kerry Hall, contains the 200-seat PONCHO Concert Hall.
 Kerry Hall was designed in the Spanish Colonial Revival style by leading Seattle architect Abraham H. Albertson and is on the National Register of Historic Places (NRHP) as the "Cornish School".

+In April of 2024, Cornish announced their intention to sell Kerry Hall and finally sever their ties with their original location.
+The news prompted a sit-in from students calling for the space to be sold to an organization dedicated to preserving the historic location as a space for the arts.
+The student activists got their wish in November of 2024 when Kerry Hall was sold to the Seattle Theatre Group for $6 million who will continue using the space for the arts.

+South Lake Union

-Cornish opened its new Main Campus in 2003 in the Denny Triangle area of downtown Seattle.
+Cornish opened its new Main Campus in 2003 in the Denny Triangle portion of the South Lake Union neighborhood in downtown Seattle.
 The 1928, Art Deco-style Main Campus Center is listed on the NRHP as "William Volker Building".
 Other buildings of note are the Raisbeck Performance Hall constructed in 1915, a Seattle City Landmark under the name "Old Norway Hall", and the 1929 Notion Building.
 In 2015, the college opened the new 20-story Cornish Commons, which contains a residence hall, studios, and meeting rooms.